 I then focussed on my other job, being a Dad, until I started making films with my daughters in 2016.
 We shot a short film and followed it up a year later with another.
 I rediscovered my love for filmmaking and saw the positive impact it had on my girls.
 They were fascinated with the process, enjoyed acting and LOVED sharing their mini movie with friends and family, repeatedly.
 The seed of an idea that later led to Moviestrz was sown.

 We began making short projects for their school homework and in 2019 I bought a green screen to embed my daughter in the natural environment as she talked about saving it.
 We also had the annual debate about birthday parties and the usual ideas: bowling, swimming, go-karting, etc. The ideas combined and we realised we could share our film adventures with others, but on a new level, with immersive and inspiring experiences that capture the imagination, build confidence and release creativity.

 So, we started Moviestrz to provide a new type of party, where parents can sit back and relax, while the kids use the green screen as a portal to step right into the silver screen and create a memory that will last forever.
 After a successful test in Feb-20, we were one week from launching, until Covid-19 arrived.
 We took the lockdown opportunity to shoot more family films and set-up a site to showcase them: MIOmotion.
-6 months later and Moviestrz is ready to roll, online and on-set, and we can't wait to write the next chapter of our journey.
+Now, Moviestrz is ready to roll, and we can't wait to write the next chapter of our journey.